Welwyn Garden City Bus Station Improvements

 A new custom designed shelter will be provided for access to all 6 bus stops and will contain seating, lighting and bus information screens.

-The provision of toughened glass panels along the external facing side of the enclosure will provide greater weather protection that the current shelters and canopy.
+The use of toughened glass panels on the shelter will provide greater weather protection that the current shelters and canopy.

 Where is this happening?